CBIIT/cellminercdb/www/files/guide.md

 ![Screenshot of CellMinerCDB Application](files/Slide10.jpeg)

-**Figure 10**: plot comparing Topotecan observed vs. cross-validation predicted activity with still high correlation value of 0.82
+**Figure 10**: Plot comparing Topotecan observed vs. cross-validation predicted activity with still high correlation value of 0.82

 <h3 id="details">Technical Details</h3>
 This option enables the user to view the R statistical and other technical details related to the predicted response model.
 To save, these results may be copied and pasted into the document or spreadsheet of your choice.

 ![Screenshot of CellMinerCDB Application](files/Slide11.jpeg)

-**Figure 11**: example of regular regression model fitting results
+**Figure 11**: Example of regular regression model fitting results

 <h3 id="partialcorr">Partial correlations</h3>